art-media-platform/amp.SDK/README.md

 5. On startup, [`amp.Host`](https://github.com/art-media-platform/amp.SDK/blob/main/amp/api.host.go) instantiates registered `amp.App` instances as needed.
 During runtime, `amp.host.lib` dispatches URL requests addressed to your app and are "pinned".
 6. The Amp UX runtime manages the user's experience of currently pinned URLs while providing a toolbox of extendable "stock" and "skinnable" components.
 Pinned requests receive state updates until they are canceled.

-## Previous Work

-[Previous generations](https://github.com/plan-systems/plan-go/tags) of this framework went into production in 2019 to become [PLAN 3D](https://plan-systems.org/).
-This overall [architecture](https://github.com/plan-systems/design-docs), though ambitious, continues to accurately describe many purposes of this framework.

-In a world increasingly vulnerable to AI-assisted exploits, Amp's [security model](https://github.com/plan-systems/design-docs/blob/master/PLAN-Proof-of-Correctness.md) prioritizes security and privacy.
-It uses a container-based approach to ensure state-grade protection while the client runtime supports rich, native 3D experiences.

 ## Points of Interest

 |                                                                                                   |                                                                                                                                                                                 |